Get a property report and suburb profile for any property in Upper Caboolture

 Upper Caboolture suburb profile

 Upper Caboolture is a picturesque suburb located in the Moreton Bay Region, approximately 45km north of Brisbane.
-Known for its semi-rural charm, it offers residents a peaceful lifestyle with a mix of acreage properties and modern homes.
+Known for its semi-rural charm, it offers a peaceful lifestyle with a mix of acreage properties and modern residential developments.
 The suburb is popular among families and those seeking a quieter environment while still being within reach of urban amenities.
-Upper Caboolture provides easy access to local schools, shopping centers, and recreational facilities, making it a convenient choice for residents.
-Its proximity to the Caboolture River and natural reserves adds to its appeal, offering outdoor enthusiasts plenty of opportunities for exploration and relaxation.
+Upper Caboolture provides easy access to local schools, shopping centres, and recreational facilities, making it a convenient choice for residents.
+Its natural beauty and community-oriented atmosphere contribute to its appeal as a desirable place to live.

 Upper Caboolture property market performance

-Upper Caboolture's property market has shown significant growth in the house sector over the past 12 months, with house values increasing by 13.7%.
-The current median house price stands at $885,000.
-However, the unit market remains inactive, with no change in median unit value and minimal sales activity.
+Upper Caboolture's property market has experienced significant growth over the past 12 months, with house values increasing by 21.6%.
+The current median house price stands at $960,000, reflecting strong demand in the area.
+However, there is no data available for units, indicating a lack of unit sales activity.

 HousesUnits